zakisaati/Pseudomonas_pangenome/Figures/Commands_for_figures.md

 ## UpSetR

 To compare the content of COGs among all the categories we used [UpSetR](https://github.com/hms-dbmi/UpSetR), which creates graphics with simmmilar meaning than a Venn Diagram, but in a more explicative way.
-The input table is The code is as follows:
+The input table is located [here](./Source_data/UpSetR/input_upsetr_1_0.csv).
+The code is as follows:

 ~~~~~
 > library(UpSetR)